majianjia/aerospikes-fan/README.md

 Now we have a ring of thin high velocity flow, but the ring of low doesnt go far unless it can its energy to the surrounding air.
 Where the aerospike nozzle come into place.

-The thin airflow follow the surface of aerospike nozzle because of Bernoulli's principle.
+The thin airflow follows the surface of aerospike nozzle because of Bernoulli's principle.
-The ring is getting smaller and smaller near the tips of aerospike, then the air got a second velocity boost.
+The ring is getting smaller and smaller near the tips of aerospike, then the air got a second velocity boost, finally result in a single high velocity stream.

+## What could be wrong

+There are many things can go wrong.
+A steady and thin air flow, following the aerospike nozzle are the essencial factors to construct the high velocity stream, or lower the efficiency.

+- Unstable air flow caused by surging or turbulance.
+- Flow separating from nozzle.
+- The size of nozzole.
+- The ratio of air volume and pressure.